Post

 Too slow

-The goal is to eval those expression and send the answer before the time runs out.
-I decided to solve it since I had no clue about what I need to do to decrypt the hex string.
+The goal is to evaluate those expressions and send the answer before the time runs out.
+I decided to solve it since I had no clue about how to decrypt the hex string.

 Here is my code to solve it: